Last Updated on 5 November 2024 by Cycloscope

 The Thermarest ProLite was the first good quality camping mat we ever used, our previous mats being some of those nasty blue roll-up mats that you probably used as a kid and which we had picked up in Mexico with few other options available.

 And what a difference the ProLite made to our camping experience!
-We had not realised how poorly we had been sleeping until we tried them.
+We had not realized how poorly we had been sleeping until we tried them.
 Overall these mats are clearly of very good quality, and we would certainly recommend them to others.

 However, it comes with a pretty high price tag, and there are a few issues we have experienced with them, which together have motivated us to try alternatives for our next long-distance bike tour.